 top of page

-By conveying the complex stories emerging from each place and person who is working with us, we challenge Orientalist exoticism, cultural tourism, and censorship, disrupting the grand, tidy narrative of the popular perception of “Silk Road.”
-It is our collaborators in these places who control the selection of landscapes, musical genres, and lyrical content.
-For each place, women’s voices are the dynamic driving force; the land is the visual anchor.
+SRS (Silk Road Songbook) is an audio-video installation that weaves songs of resistance into the land, broadcasting women’s distinct, unruly voices on an ancient Eurasian migration route between Istanbul, Tehran, Tashkent, Bishkek, and Xi’an.
+By conveying the complex stories emerging from each place and person we worked with, we challenge Orientalist exoticism, cultural tourism, and censorship, disrupting the grand, tidy narrative of the popular perception of “Silk Road.”
+The 5 songs were generated with collaborators from communities along the route; it is they who chose the landscapes, musical genres, and lyrical content.
+For each place, their voices are the dynamic driving force; the land is the visual anchor.

 We harnessed our own respective ancestries and migration stories to bookend the project route, forming an itinerary that is at once historically and personally significant.
-We are building a network of participants to work collaboratively across borders, amplifying their ideas about land and song.
+We have built a network of participants to work collaboratively across borders, amplifying their ideas about land and song.
 The history of land becomes invisible over time as competing occupiers erase history.
 Marking history at each location is crucially linked to ongoing battles over land: who has a right to live on it, occupy it, and what can be bled from it.
 Songs enable us to mourn, remember, dissent, and declare, turning sorrow and outrage into hope, fortitude, and joy.
 Songs become a ready vehicle for voices that are not usually heard.
 Singing builds fortitude; singing together builds collective joy and defiance.
 These are songs of empowerment, channels for human agency.

 Sound is underrated in ocularcentric cultures; herein lies its potency as an interventionist tool.
 Cultural historian Michael Denning states: “The decolonization of the ear made possible the decolonization of the territory.”
 SRS is also informed by the work of scholars such as Valerie Hansen and Peter Frankopan: the common conception of the “Silk Road” as a reductive historic narrative driven by the West is challenged by the argument that it was an abundantly more complex network of land and sea routes with multi-directional cross-cultural exchanges, much of it taking place between Asian cultures, and mainly propelled by migrants and refugees.